 A quiet time journal is a must-have resource for teaching kids devotional habits.

 This journal is a combination of our favorite journal pages all wrapped up into one.
 I love that it encourages kids to dig deep and think about the Scripture in different ways.
 There are 6 different page types in the journal.

 Blessings and Favorites page–>>

-The next page is a monthly page.
-I will print out 12 of these (back to back, so only 6 pieces of paper).
-The purpose of these pages is to record our blessings, jot down favorite verses, and even note some ongoing prayer needs.
-I really enjoy looking back to see what God did several months ago!
+First up is the blessings and favorites page.
+The purpose of this page is to record our blessings, jot down favorite verses, and even note some ongoing prayer needs.
+We really enjoy looking back to see what God did several months ago in our family.